Post-BSN to DNP - Nurse Anesthesia

 This course will build upon health assessment skills developed in the professional nurse's basic educational program.
 The theoretical and clinical basis for health assessment by the advanced clinician will be developed.
 The process whereby the advanced clinician utilizes comprehensive history, physical, psychosocial, and cultural assessment across the lifespan to gather specific data relevant to common health problems is demonstrated.
 Students will develop clinical reasoning skills to begin to formulate differential diagnoses.
 Corequisites: NURS 6110.
 Prerequisites: NURS 6338.

 NURS 6250.
-Advanced Health Promotion, Health Protection, and Disease Prevention.
+Advanced Health Promotion and Population Health.
 2 Credit Hours.

 NURS 6302.
 Advanced Pharmacotherapeutics.
 3 Credit Hours.